 If you’ve ever been to Paris, you know that there’s nothing like seeing the city in person.
 However, that’s no reason not to get a taste of it with some help from great artists.
 So, let’s look at ten Parisian landmarks in ten pieces of art.
 Some are the works of born-and-bred Parisians.
-Others are by foreigners, some experiencing the city’s magic for the very first time.
+Conversely, others are by foreigners, some experiencing the city’s magic for the very first time.
 It’s wonderful to see the same place through such different sets of eyes.
 Have you ever seen these Parisian landmarks for yourself?

 Parisian shopping is legendary, and many of the world’s most important stores appear on the celebrated Champs Élysées.
 This famous street culminates in the iconic Arc de Triomphe.
-The arch was inspired by ancient Roman triumphal arches and commemorates Napoleon’s military victories in the 19th century.
+In fact, the arch was inspired by ancient Roman triumphal arches and commemorates Napoleon’s military victories in the 19th century.
 French artist Jean-Georges Béraud (1848-1935) loved to paint elegant images like this one of Parisians out and about in their beautiful city.

 The Quai Voltare is a Parisian street known for its bookshops.
-You can see booksellers’ stalls lining the street beside the water in the foreground of the painting.
+Indeed, you can see booksellers’ stalls lining the street beside the water in the foreground of the painting.
 (The French word quai means dock.)
 The artist, Childe Hassam, was an American Impressionist much admired for his views of cities like New York and Paris.

 Jean-Francois Raffaëlli (1850-1924) was a Frenchman who painted and sculpted in several styles.
 His best-known works are Realist paintings of working-class Paris, but he also employed aspects of Impressionist, as you can see in this painting.
 The people, buildings, trees, and sky all blend into a hazy atmosphere that recalls one of Claude Monet’s renditions of Rouen Cathedral.
 The Boulevard Malesherbes was named after a French statesman who fell victim to the guillotine during the French Revolution.
-It’s a neighbor of the better-known Boulevard Haussmann (see below).
+And it’s a neighbor of the better-known Boulevard Haussmann (see below).

 The Boulevard Haussmann is famous for its shopping, but it’s also known for its namesake.
 Georges-Eugène “Baron” Haussmann (1809-1891) was the urban planner who shaped Paris as we know it today.
-Working for Napoleon III, Haussmann completely remade the old city.
+Indeed, working for Napoleon III, Haussmann completely remade the old city.
 He tore down buildings, widened roads, and updated infrastructure in order to transform Paris into a modern metropolis.
 He’s also responsible for promoting the neoclassical style of architecture.
 It can be seen in Parisian landmarks like the Palais Garnier (below) and the buildings in this painting.
 The artist, Gustave Caillebotte (1848-1894), was a key French Impressionist.
 Enjoy more of Caillebotte’s urban paintings here.

 The Palais Garnier is a glamorous opera house, built in the mid-19th century and named for architect Charles Garnier.
 It’s a gorgeous example of the Beaux Arts style of architecture that combines classical, Renaissance, and Baroque elements.
 It’s also the setting of The Phantom of the Opera.
 American artist Frank Myers Boggs (1855-1926) spent most of his career in Paris, where he studied with Jean-Leon Gerome.
 The twenty-one-year-old first arrived in Paris the year after the Palais Garnier opened.
 His vivid representation of the beautiful opera house makes it easy to see this young, Ohio-born American’s admiration of sophisticated French architecture.

 Few Parisian landmarks are more famous than the Louvre.
 (I can only think of two.)
 The Louvre started out as a fortified castle in the 12th century.
-The building that we see today came about in the 16th century.
+However, the building that we see today came about in the 16th century.
 It became a museum during the reign of Napoleon Bonaparte.
 People travel from all over the world to enjoy its unparalleled collections, just as these tourists are doing in James Tissot’s painting.
 Tissot (1836-1902) was a French-born realist painter.
 His sophisticated, beautifully-dressed subjects are easy to recognize.
-If you see a painting of an elegant young woman in a frilly dress, it’s probably by Tissot.
+Correspondingly, if you see a painting of an elegant young woman in a frilly dress, it’s probably by Tissot.

-Porter, Darwin & Danforth Prince.
+- Porter, Darwin & Danforth Prince.
 Frommer’s Portable Paris 2009.
 Hoboken, NJ: Wiley Publishing, Inc., 2009.

-Gerrard, Mike & Donna Dailey.
+- Gerrard, Mike & Donna Dailey.
 Top 10 Paris.
 New York: DK Publishing, 2008.

 - Carvel, Amy.
 “Frank Myers Boggs (1855-1926)”.
 New York: Questroyal Fine Art, LLC.

-“Boggs, Frank-Myers”.
+- “Boggs, Frank-Myers”.
 S Cohen Fine Art.

-Alvarado, Estevan.
+- Alvarado, Estevan.
 “Baron Haussmann and the modernization of Paris”.
 Portland, Oregon: Museum of the City.

-“Luxembourg Gardens”.
+- “Luxembourg Gardens”.
 New York: Project for Public Spaces.
 Accessed via web.archive.org.

 - Flon, Brian.
 “Biography Helena Sturtevant”.
 New York & Bermuda: The Lusher Gallery LLC, 2015.

-“Jean-François Raffaëlli”.
+- “Jean-François Raffaëlli”.
 New York: Schiller & Bodo.

-“Johan Barthold Jongkind (1819-1891)“.
+- “Johan Barthold Jongkind (1819-1891)“.
 Paris: Musée d’Orsay, 2004.